Skip to the main content

 Acupuncturist

-Acupuncturists follow the principles of traditional Chinese medicine (TCM) to diagnose and treat illness, physiological disorders and injuries.
-They use special needles or other methods to stimulate various points on the body.
+Acupuncturists follow the principles of traditional Chinese medicine (TCM) to diagnose and treat illness, physiological disorders, and injuries.
+They use pre-sterilized, thin needles or other safe methods to stimulate various points on the body.

 Also Known As